denzelrenner/LIFE4136-Group1-Rotation2/README.md

  5. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website or refresh the page.

- 6. Input the protein sequence for the tetraploid sequences into the `query sequence` field, and the job name should end with the identifier (`tetraploid_g46214`).
-It is very important that this identifier is given due to naming requirements in subsequent commands.
+ 6. Input the tetraploid protein sequence into the `query sequence` field, and the job name should be `tetraploid_g46214`.

  7. Repeat steps 3 and 4